Home/Fish/Manila Clams

 Can I eat the shells of Manila clams?

-No, the shells are not edible; only the meat inside should be consumed.
+No, the shells are not edible.
+Only the meat inside is safe to consume.

 What is the best way to cook Manila clams?

-Steaming is recommended as it preserves their flavor and texture; they should be cooked until they open.
+Steaming is one of the best methods as it preserves their flavor and texture.

 Are Manila clams sustainable?